Writing Workflows

 steps: # Workflow steps

-- command: echo "Processing ${ENVIRONMENT} for date ${DATE} with batch ${BATCH_SIZE}"Parameter default values are literal.
+- run: echo "Processing ${ENVIRONMENT} for date ${DATE} with batch ${BATCH_SIZE}"Parameter default values are literal.
 To compute a runtime default, use eval: on an inline rich param definition.
 See Parameters for precedence, fallback behavior, and typed validation.

 Base Configuration